It’s important to know how to manage your own money so you can make the choices that are right for you and your financial picture.

 There’s less mystery surrounding investing on your own these days.
 With so much information at your fingertips, do-it-yourself investing is much easier than it was 20 years ago.

 And that’s what we do at Cabot Wealth Network—make your job as a self-directed investor easier.
-With 14 advisories and memberships offering a range of investment styles, you can find the advisory that matches your goals today, and change to a different style as your goals change.
+With plenty of advisories and memberships offering a range of investment styles, you can find the advisory that matches your goals today, and change to a different style as your goals change.
 If you’re willing to invest on your own, we’re here to help—and have been since 1970.

 Investing on your own isn’t as scary as you think.
 Managing your own money is empowering and educational, and profitable.